binkybarnes/power-outage-analysis/README.md

 ### Missingness Dependency

 Now I want to find a column that is MAR.
-I will select `CAUSE.CATEGORY.DETAIL` because I believe it depends on `CAUSE.CATEGORY`, since there might not be a need for more detail if the category is sufficient enough.
+I will select `CAUSE.CATEGORY.DETAIL` because I believe whether it is missing depends on `CAUSE.CATEGORY`, since there might not be a need for more detail if the category is sufficient enough.

+**Null Hypothesis**: The distribution of `CAUSE.CATEGORY` is the same whether or not `CAUSE.CATEGORY.DETAIL` is missing.

+**Alternate Hypothesis**: The distribution of `CAUSE.CATEGORY` is different when `CAUSE.CATEGORY.DETAIL` is missing.

+**Test Statistic**: TVD since categorical and two sided.

+The observed TVD is 0.2885925544217483, and I found a p-value of 0.0.
+Therefore, we have enough evidence to reject the null.
+Detail missing is likely to be MAR on cause category.

+<iframe
+  src="assets/missing-plot1.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+<iframe
+  src="assets/missing-plot2.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>